brandontrabucco/design-bench/README.md

 # evaluate the performance of the solution x_star
 x_star = optimize(dataset.x, dataset.y)
 y_star = oracle.predict(x_star)

+# how many times the oracle has been queried
+print(oracle.num_evaluations)
 ```

 Oracles define a set of expectations about the format of their inputs, and automatically manage the appropriate format conversion when their accompanying dataset does not match the expected input format of the oracle.